Husayn-Esmail/Pi-Garage-Door-Opener/README.md

 Now uses mosquitto to transmit (not secure right now though) need to configure the garageapp.py before using.

+Please do not leave the user and password as the default admin admin combo.

 ## Configuration format

 the following should be in your configuration file in this order.